-Bullying can sometimes amount to peer on peer abuse, which is defined as abuse by one or more pupils against another pupil.
+Bullying can sometimes amount to child on child abuse, which is defined as abuse by one or more pupils against another pupil.
 It can be standalone or as part of wider abuse and can happen both inside and outside of School, and online.
-Further information about peer on peer abuse, including the procedures to follow when an incident on peer on peer abuse is reported can be found in the Child Protection and Safeguarding policy.
+Further information about childon child abuse, including the procedures to follow when an incident on child on child abuse is reported can be found in the Child Protection and Safeguarding policy.